Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Continuously stirred tank reactor

 \section{Continuously stirred tank reactor}

-We demonstrate the improved convergence behavior and data-efficiency of the proposed second-order Gauss-Newton approach in comparison with the state-of-the-art first-order optimizer Adam~\citep{kingmaAdamMethodStochastic2015}, and show that the convergence behavior is similar to more elaborate but more costly approximate Hessian methods like~\eqref{eq:DPH_approx} at the example of a continuously stirred tank reactor~(CSTR).
-We also investigate the effect of the introduced momentum for the Hessian and derive tuning rules that we validate with empirical investigations.
-All code is available online\footnote{https://github.com/DeanBrandner/GaussNewtonRLforMPC}.
+We demonstrate \reviewed{the scalability with respect to the number of parameters} of the proposed \reviewed{adaptive trust region constrained} Gauss-Newton approach in comparison to more elaborate but more costly approximate Hessian methods like~\eqref{eq:DPH_approx} at the example of a continuously stirred tank reactor~(CSTR). \reviewed{ We also investigate the resilience of the proposed adaptive trust region constrained Gauss-Newton approach with respect to parameter scales.
+All investigations are compared to the Adam optimizer~\citep{kingmaAdamMethodStochastic2015}.
+Lastly, the proposed approach is compared to deep RL policies trained with the TD3 algorithm~\citep{fujimotoAddressingFunctionApproximation2018} with respect to learning efficiency and final closed-loop performance. } All code is available online\footnote{https://github.com/DeanBrandner/GaussNewtonRLforMPC}.